 1. Immigration Targets Set at Inviting 370,000 Foreigners by 2023?

 The original target of inviting 1 million foreigners to immigrate to Canada by 2021 has been estimated to be surpassed due to the success of the new immigration systems such as the Express Entry system.
 Implemented in 2015, the Express Entry system has helped to streamline the immigration application process and make it more accessible to foreign applicants.

 Immigration levels are set to increase as follows:

 This means that you can expect an increase of an extra 10,000 spots to open up each year, making it easier to receive permanent Canadian residency.

 2. What is The Municipal Nominee Program?

-The Municipal Nominee Program (MNP) would be aimed at helping immigrants move to Canada’s smaller cities, where they would be able to enjoy lower population densities and less job competition as well as help to fill the current labour shortage.
-There has been little information about the proposed pilot, however we can deduce that it will most probably be similar to that of the Rural Immigration Pilot and because it too would initially be a pilot would have a maximum of 2,750 places reserved for immigrants.
+The Municipal Nominee Program (MNP) would be aimed at helping foreign worker immigrate to Canada’s smaller cities, where they would be able to enjoy lower population densities and less job competition as well as help to fill the current labour shortage.
+There has been little information about the proposed pilot, however, we can deduce that it will most probably be similar to that of the Rural Immigration Pilot and because it too would initially be a pilot would have a maximum of 2,750 places reserved for immigrants.

 3. Free Citizenship?

-The Liberal have made many campaign promises, one of which is to remove all application fees for those applying for Canadian citizenship.
+The Liberals have made many campaign promises, one of which is to remove all application fees for those applying for Canadian citizenship.
 Currently, applicants are required to pay for their application as well as for their “right to citizenship”.
-We are unsure of when exactly this may be implemented however, a $10 million has been set aside for an influx of applications in 2023 and 2024, which suggest that most applicants will be holding out for the new legislation and we will therefore most likely see a dip in application for citizenship until then.
+We are unsure of when exactly this may be implemented however, a $10 million has been set aside for an influx of applications in 2023 and 2024, which suggest that most applicants will be holding out for the new legislation and we will, therefore, most likely see a dip in applications for citizenship until then.